SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 Also, the Engine object has a new UserCookie property.

-**ExecuteScript(string scriptName)**
+##### ExecuteScript(string scriptName)

 This method will execute an Automation script of which the name is passed in the “scriptName” argument.

 The script will be executed by the user who is performing the QAction.
 It will return an “ExecuteScriptResponseMessage”, containing information about the execution of the script.

 If you execute a script using this method, it will be executed with all script execution settings set to the default values.
-If more control is needed, then use the E*xecuteScript<br>(ExecuteScriptMessage message)* method described below.
+If more control is needed, then use the *ExecuteScript(ExecuteScriptMessage message)* method described below.

 Example: